GoogleCloudPlatform/pubsub/kafka-connector/README.md

 #### Schema Support and Data Model

 A pubsub message has two main parts: the message body and attributes.
-The message body is a ByteString object that translates well to and from the byte[] bodies of Kafka messages.
-For this reason, we recommend using primitive data types where possible to prevent deserializing and reserializing the same message body.
+The message body is a [ByteString](https://developers.google.com/protocol-buffers/docs/reference/java/com/google/protobuf/ByteString) object that translates well to and from the byte[] bodies of Kafka messages.
+For this reason, we recommend using a converter that produces primitive data types (i.e. integer, float, string, or bytes schema) where possible to prevent deserializing and reserializing the same message body.

 Additionally, a Pubsub message size cannot exceed 10MB, so please check your broker's message.max.bytes configuration to prevent possible errors.

 The sink connector handles the conversion in the following way:

-*   For all primitive data types (integers, floats, bytes, and strings), the bytes are stored as the message body.
+*   For integer, float, string, and bytes schemas, the bytes of the Kafka message's value are passed directly into the Pubsub message body.
 *   For map and struct types, the values are stored in attributes.
 Pubsub only supports string to string mapping in attributes.
 To make the connector as versatile as possible, the toString() method will be called on whatever object passed in as the key or value for a map and the value for a struct.
     *   One additional feature is we allow a specification of a particular field or key to be placed in the Pubsub message body.
-To do so, set the CPS_MESSAGE_BODY_NAME configuration with the struct field or map key.
+To do so, set the messageBodyName configuration with the struct field or map key.
-        This value is stored as a ByteString, any integer, byte, float, or array type will be included in the message body as if it were the sole value.
+        This value is stored as a ByteString, and any integer, byte, float, or array type is included in the message body as if it were the sole value.
 *   For arrays, we only support primitive array types due to potential collisions of field names or keys of a struct/map array.
 The connector handles arrays in a fairly predictable fashion, each value is concatenated together into a ByteString object.
-*   In all cases, the Kafka key value is stored in the Pubsub message's attributes as a string with the key set by ConnectorUtils.CPS_MESSAGE_KEY_ATTRIBUTE, currently "key".
+*   In all cases, the Kafka key value is stored in the Pubsub message's attributes as a string, currently "key".

 The source connector takes a similar approach in handling the conversion from a Pubsub message into a SourceRecord with a relevant Schema.

-*   The connector searches for the given KAFKA_MESSAGE_KEY_CONFIG in the attributes of the Pubsub message.
+*   The connector searches for the given kafka.key.attribute in the attributes of the Pubsub message.
 If found, this will be used as the Kafka key with a string schema type.
 Otherwise, it will be set to null.
-*   If the Pubsub message doesn't have any other attributes, the message body is used as the SourceRecord value with a bytes schema.
+*   If the Pubsub message doesn't have any other attributes, the message body is stored as a byte[] for the Kafka message's value.
 *   However, if there are attributes beyond the Kafka key, the value is assigned a struct schema.
 Each key in the Pubsub message's attributes map becomes a field name, with the values set accordingly with string schemas.
-In this case, the Pubsub message body is identified by the field name set in ConnectorUtils.KAFKA_MESSAGE_CPS_MESSAGE_FIELD, currently "message", and has the schema types bytes.
+In this case, the Pubsub message body is identified by the field name set in "message", and has the schema types bytes.
+    *   In these cases, to carry forward the structure of data stored in attributes, we recommend using a converter that can represent a struct schema type in a useful way, e.g. JsonConverter.